jxmot/github-feeds/README.md

 * `public_html/assets/css/totop.css` - button styling and relative location
 * `public_html/assets/js/totop.js` - enable or disable the button, and manage its appearance in the parent element
 * `public_html/assets/js/github-feed.js` - contains `jumpToTop()`, a global function called when the button is clicked

+# GitHub API Issues

+The GitHub API is not perfect, it has bugs and some confusing documentation.
+I will try to clear up a few things here:

+* Repository `"WatchEvent"` - This was an odd one.
+I found out that a "star" event type is not what you would expect.
+Such as "starred".
+Instead the data contains "started".
+GitHub support told me - "*Having the action as "started" is intentional.
+This is also referenced in our documentation:*".
+There's only a brief mention with no explanation as to "why", it can be found [here](<https://docs.github.com/en/developers/webhooks-and-events/events/github-event-types#watchevent>).
+* Where oh where is the watchers count?
+This is another confusing GitHub API anomaly.
+You may have noticed that the repository list shown in the plug-on has star counts, fork counts, and issue counts.
+But no watcher counts.
+Even though the API documentation seems to indicate it should be available in the field `"subscribers_count"`. what is **not made clear** is that `"subscribers_count"` will only be available when retrieving data for a specific repository.
+That means that none of the “search” endpoints will return that field, period.

 ---
 <img src="http://webexperiment.info/extcounter/mdcount.php?id=github-feeds">